TedaLIEz/DevopsAIAgent/README.md

 ENDPOINT=https://api.siliconflow.cn/v1
 API_KEY=your_api_key
 MODEL=deepseek-ai/DeepSeek-V2.5
-WEBHOOK_BASE_URL=https://smee.io/<channel ID>
-WEBHOOK_SECRET=your_webhook_secret
 APP_ID=your_app_id
 PRIVATE_KEY_PATH=/path/to/your/private-key.pem
 ```

 ### GitHub Actions

 This project includes a GitHub Actions workflow.
-The workflow file is located at `.github/workflows/validation.yml`.
+The workflow file is located at `.github/workflows/validation_and_build.yml`.

 ### Ignored Files